Services for Students and Alumni

 - interviewing (preparing for interviews, practicing with Big Interview, interview tips and follow up)

 Explore careers by viewing over 4,000 online video interviews from professionals in a wide variety of careers and browsing the Careers/Majors section of the CDO website.
-Books, magazines, pamphlets, articles, and videotapes about careers are organized for easy browsing on shelves in the resource area.
+Books and magazines about careers are organized for easy browsing on shelves in the resource area.
 They contain information about work tasks, desired academic background, personal qualities and experiences, salary, hiring organizations, and job market.
 These materials are also available for sign-out.

 Job Search Information